VladChat/luggage-scale/blog_src/content/posts/2025/10/how-much-could-a-government-shutdown-cost-the-economy-and-taxpayers-no-battery-t.md

 - Communicate proactively: Email customers with clear updates about potential closures, refund policies, and alternative options.
 - Manage working capital: Build cash cushions where possible; engage lenders early if SBA channels pause; negotiate flexible terms with suppliers tied to fluctuating occupancy.

-If you’re revisiting baggage policies for your next trip, our guide to airline weight rules can help: <a href="https://luggage-scale.com/guides/airline-baggage-allowances">Airline Baggage Allowances</a>.
+If you’re revisiting baggage policies for your next trip, our guide to airline weight rules can help: Airline Baggage Allowances.

 ## Why a No-Battery Travel Scale Still Matters in Turbulent Times